NervanaSystems/ngraph/doc/sphinx/source/howto/update.rst

    :language: cpp
    :lines: 20-24

-This function has state kept in the static variable ``counter``.
+The static variable ``counter`` provides state for this function.
 The state is initialized to 0.
 Every time ``count`` is called, the current value of ``counter`` is returned and ``counter`` is incremented.
 To convert this to use a stateless function, we make a function that